 The Ship: Is a temporary dwelling place.
 It is not stable and is propelled by the wind.
 I wanted the ships sails full because in our life the Holy Spirit had propelled us in energy and direction.

 The Stars: are the roof that God provided for his people in the desert.
 They serve as a reminder on our connectedness to Him.

 The Banner: Has “Crawford”, our family name written on it.
 This last year was very formative for our family in becoming less and less secure in external things but more and more secure in eternal things.

 The Clouds: are awesome looking.

 We got started around 4pm and went for about 8 hours.
 It was the most painful tattoo I’ve ever had.
 I took more breaks than all the other tattoos combined.
 I guess when most people get their chest done they do it in multiple sessions and now I know why.
-The very center of my chest was insane and felt like I was getting a root canal in my sternum.

 I’ve made this helpful pain chart to illustrate where it hurt the most.